Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Modified Einstein's Field Equations

 The connection is torsion-free, and in the area where we've employed it, the motion connection equation can be easily derived as follows: $\delta_{\xi}{\Gamma^{\alpha}}_{\mu\beta}=-L_{\xi}{\Gamma^{\alpha}}_{\mu\beta}=-\nabla_{\mu}\nabla_{\beta}\xi^{\alpha}$.
 In the absence of hypermomentum, the connection field equations have the following form, as the connection's variation with respect to $\xi^{\alpha}$ is homological.

-The metric and connection equations can be used to argue that $D_{\mu}{T^{\mu}}_{\nu}=0$, where $D_{\mu}$ is the metric-covariant derivative \cite{ref63}, as it should be due to diffeomorphism invariance.
-According to reference \cite{ref32}, divergence of the stress-energy-momentum tensor (SEMT) and the hypermomentum indicates a nontrivial hypermomentum.\\
+The metric and connection equations can be used to argue that $D_{\mu}{T^{\mu}}_{\nu}=0$, where $D_{\mu}$ is the metric-covariant derivative \cite{ref75}, as it should be due to diffeomorphism invariance.
+According to reference \cite{ref31}, divergence of the stress-energy-momentum tensor (SEMT) and the hypermomentum indicates a nontrivial hypermomentum.\\ The SEMT $T_{\mu\nu}$ is expressed as